Everything tagged: Broadwood Road

 Submitted by Aldi on Wed, 01/08/2025 - 01:03

-Named after a distinguished army general with an interest in horseracing, Broadwood Road came into existence in 1915.
-It was an exclusive development of elegant colonial-style houses, either bungalows or two-storey villas, on a ridge overlooking the Happy Valley Racecourse.
-Because of their elevation, these houses enjoyed cooling breezes and pleasing views, and were built with the wealthy in mind.
+Broadwood Road came into existence in 1915.
+It was a development of colonial-style houses, either bungalows or two-storey villas, on a ridge overlooking the Happy Valley Racecourse.

 17 Broadwood Road [????-????]